ckeditor/ckeditor5/docs/features/math-equations.md

 ## Customizing MathType service

 It is possible to use different services for MathType support.
-There are several ways to deploy it in the CKEditor 5 framework environment.
+There are several ways to deploy it in the CKEditor 5 environment.
 The following instructions will allow you to customize MathType Web Integration services for CKEditor 5.

 ### Java

-To install the Java services follow the steps below:
+To install the Java service follow the steps below:

 1. Download the [MathType Web Integration Services - Java](http://www.wiris.com/en/plugins/services/download) package.